Ytang520/HuaTang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year undergraduate student from [Shanghai Jiao Tong University (SJTU)](https://me.sjtu.edu.cn/), majoring in Industrial Engineering(IE) and minoring in Mathematics and Applied Mathematics.
+I'm an undergraduate student (Gap Year) from [Shanghai Jiao Tong University (SJTU)](https://me.sjtu.edu.cn/), majoring in Industrial Engineering(IE) and minoring in Mathematics and Applied Mathematics.
 I previsouly studied Trustworthy AI (esp. algorithmic fairness), as well as LLM-related researches.
 I'm open to exploring other research topics.

 My CV and transcript can be downloaded through these links ([CV](files/CV_Frank(Hua)_Tang.pdf) and [Transcript](files/Transcript_Hua_Tang.pdf)).